bikashbanjaraa/bikashbanjaraa/README.md

 # 💫 About Me:
 <br>I am currently working as Data Solution Architect.
-I mainly Deals with ETL pipelines , SQL and Python.<br><br>I am currently working on RAG based project using langchain and HuggingFace.<br><br>Ask me about Database, Python for web and automation .<br><br>Fun Fact : I love doing Kirtan and i do play different musical instrument
+I mainly Deals with ETL pipelines , SQL and Python.<br><br>I am  also  working on RAG based project using langchain and HuggingFace.<br><br>Ask me about Database, Python for web and automation .<br><br>Fun Fact : I love doing Kirtan and i do play different musical instrument

 ## 🌐 Socials: